Who is eligible to take Driver’s Education?

 Students should arrive for the first day of Driver’s Education with a folder and something to write with.
 They will receive a study guide and a syllabus on the first day.
 The BCPS dress code is enforced just like a regular class with the exception of footwear.
 No flip flops or sandals are permitted for Driver’s Ed.
 Students who have their restricted license should bring it to every class.
 You can not drive on the road without it.

-Boyd Anderson - West side of campus.
-South of the baseball field.
+Boyd Anderson HS - West side of campus, south of the baseball field.

-Coral Glades - South side of the school.
+Coral Glades HS - South side of the school.

 Flanagan - Northwest side of campus

-McArthur - North side of campus between the pool and baseball field.
+McArthur HS - North side of campus between the pool and the baseball field.

-Plantation West side of campus in front of auditorium
+Plantation HS - West side of campus in front of the auditorium.

 The class I want to take is full.
 What are my options?